 How friendly is the CBT to candidates?

 Yes.
-If you have participated or see the CBT hall, you’ll know that it’s not only friendly but conducive for the test.
-The CBT has been specially designed to provide all candidates the best atmosphere for the optimum performance of candidates.
+If you have participated in or seen the CBT hall, you’ll know that it’s not only friendly but conducive for the test.
+The CBT has been specially designed to provide all candidates the best atmosphere for optimum performance of candidates.
 Before the examination, each candidate computer shows an instruction on how to use the Arrow.